 Coach Paul Burnam joined Providence Day School in 2004 and is the Middle School Wrestling Coach and Program Head.
 Over the years he has also served as head coach for the middle school football and track & field teams.
 As a college athlete, Coach Burnam competed for two years at the Division II collegiate level at Morningside College as well as Arizona Western College.
 He started 33 straight career games on the offensive line.
 After his final year of playing college football, Coach Burnam was a student assistant for the Morningside College football team.

-"Coach Carr" is the Director of Volleyball at Providence Day School and has been a Charger since 2014.
-During her inaugural year she lead the Chargers to an overall 23-7 record, finishing 3rd in conference and 5th in state.
-She has six years of collegiate coaching experience as the assistant coach and recruiting coordinator at Davidson College and Queens University of Charlotte.
-As a collegiate athlete at Winthrop University, Carrara helped the Eagles reach the NCAA Tournament all four years and earned All-Conference honors three times.
+“Coach Carr” is the Director of Volleyball at Providence Day School and has been a Charger since 2014.
+Under her leadership the Chargers have finished 5th in State (2X) and 3rd in State (2X) with an overall record of 75-32.
+She has six years of collegiate coaching experience as the assistant coach and recruiting coordinator at Division I Davidson College and at Division II Queens University of Charlotte.
+As a collegiate athlete at Division I Winthrop University, Carrara helped the Eagles reach the NCAA Tournament all four years and earned All-Conference honors three times as a setter.
+She still holds the records for most assists in a single match, single season, and entire career.

-Jim Cerbie, Providence Day’s Varsity Baseball coach, has won seven CISAA conference championships and three NCISAA state titles during his 30 years with the school.
-His teams have made twelve state semi-finalists runs.
-He was named 1998’s Coach of the Year for North Carolina in the American Baseball Coaches Association.
+Coach Jim Cerbie enters his 32nd year as the Baseball Program Head for Providence Day School.
+He has led his team to seven CISAA conference championships, made 13 semi-final appearances, three state runner-ups, and three NCISAA state titles during his 31 years with the school.
+He was named Coach of the Year in 1998 for North Carolina in the American Baseball Coaches Association.

 Coach Dan Dudley, originally from London England, began his coaching career as Assistant Men's Coach at High Point University.
-In his 4 years as girls' soccer program head and head coach at Providence Day School, Coach Dudley has won 2 conference championships, 2 NCISAA state championships, and been an NCISAA finalist twice.
-In 2013-14, the Charger women's soccer program was ranked #14 in the country by NSCAA standings for Public and Private Schools and boasted an undefeated season.
+In his 5 years as girls' soccer program head and head coach at Providence Day School, Coach Dudley has won 2 conference championships, 2 NCISAA state championships, and 2 NCISAA finalist.
+In 2013-14, the Charger women's soccer program was ranked #14 in the country by NSCAA standings for Public and Private Schools and boasted an undefeated 2013-14 season.

-Coach Brian Field is currently in his eleventh season as head coach of the Varsity Boys' Basketball team at Providence Day and his nineteenth as a high school coach.
-Coach Field has been working and running high school, college, and NBA basketball camps for more than 20 years.
+Coach Brian Field is currently in his 13th season as head coach of the Varsity Boys' Basketball team at Providence Day and his 21st as a high school coach.
+Coach Field has been working and running high school, college, and NBA basketball camps for more than 25 years.
 Coach Field was named USA Today’s North Carolina Coach of the Year in 2016 following his team winning the state title and finishing ranked as one of the top 10 teams in the nation.

 Coach Adam Hastings came to Providence Day as head football coach in 2015 after serving as the head coach at Ardrey Kell High School.
 While at Ardrey Kell, Hastings was named the Southwestern 4A Coach of the Year in 2010, the Marine Semper Fi Coach of the Year for North and South Carolina in 2011, and a finalist for the Bronko Nagurski High School Coach of the Year in 2014.

 Coach Miki Osherow has been coaching at Providence Day for 15 years.
-She has developed a competitive program that has gone to the state finals in recent years, and has helped develop PDS athletes who have gone on to be the school’s first Division I and Division III field hockey student athletes.
+She has developed a competitive program that has gone to the state finals in recent years, and has helped develop PDS athletes who have gone on to be the school’s first DI and DIII field hockey student athletes.
 In her club-coaching world, her teams have won Gold at National tournaments and achieved a coveted 10th place finish at the National Club Championship in 2012.

-Coach Jamie Schmidt grew up playing lacrosse and continued through college at the State University of New York.
-He joined Providence Day School in 2000 and coached the junior high team for four years, then led the junior varsity lacrosse team for eight.
-Coach Schmidt currently directs several area youth lacrosse organizations and leagues and has directed the lacrosse camps at Providence Day School since 2007.
+Coach Jamie Schmidt grew up in Syracuse playing lacrosse and continued through college at the State University of New York at Potsdam.
+He joined Providence Day School in 2000 and coached the junior high team for five years, then led the junior varsity lacrosse team for eight.
+Coach Schmidt currently directs several area youth lacrosse programs and leagues and has directed the lacrosse camps at Providence Day School since 2002.

-Coach Josh Springer, Head Varsity Girls Basketball Coach at Providence Day School since 2007, has led the Chargers to 11 out of the last 12 NCISAA State Championships.
+Coach Josh Springer, Head Varsity Girls Basketball Coach at Providence Day School since 2007, has led the Chargers to nine NCISAA state championships in his first eleven seasons.
 He was recognized as the North Carolina Girls Basketball Coach of the Year by USA Today in 2014 and Charlotte Observer Girls Basketball Coach of the Year in 2016.
-Under Springer's watch, the Chargers have produced eleven players who have gone on to play at the college level, including three North Carolina Gatorade Players of the Year, two USA Olympians, and one McDonald's All-American.